 For fans of – Evolution, Eight Legged Freaks, Tremors

-First of all, it’s important to understand that Arachnophobia shouldn’t be taken seriously, comedy rather than horror is paramount in this production.
-The characters are stereotypes and the idea that a South American spider would cause this much trouble in a small US town is very unlikely, that said, the production does find time to inject the plot with a few moments of tension and horror, in between the multiple moments of comic relief and goes part of the way towards explaining why I find this film so enjoyable.
+First, it’s important to understand that Arachnophobia shouldn’t be taken seriously, comedy rather than horror is paramount in this production.
+The characters are stereotypes and the idea that a South American spider would cause this much trouble in a small US town is implausible, that said, the production does find time to inject the plot with a few moments of tension and horror, in between the multiple moments of comic relief and goes part of the way towards explaining why I find this film so enjoyable.

-In inventive camera work is another delight, it’s clear that director Frank Marshall wanted to make something more than just another b-movie creature feature, instead, he wanted to produce a film that was infinitely rewatchable for reasons other than it being so bad, it’s good, my only complaint would be about the relative predictability of the plot, there was most assuredly room for more shocking twists and turns in this rather straight forward story where the people you think will die, die, and the people you think will live, live.
+Inventive camera work is another delight, it’s clear that director Frank Marshall wanted to make something more than just another b-movie creature feature, instead, he wanted to produce a film that was infinitely rewatchable for reasons other than it being so bad, it was good, my only complaint would be about the relative predictability of the plot, there was most assuredly room for more shocking twists and turns in this relatively straight forward story where the people you think will die, die, and the people you think will live, live.

 To sum things up, Frank Marshall did an admirable job to create somewhat of a cult classic that benefits from a strong script, wonderful casting, actors who are clearly having fun in their roles and the injection of just enough comic relief to keep the story light.
-Jeff Daniels is as reliable as ever, but it’s John Goodman’s who steal the show as the over-the-top exterminator.
+Jeff Daniels is as reliable as ever, but it’s John Goodman who steals the show as the over-the-top exterminator.